How well do we understand the statistics of reality?

 The corrected versions are less emotionally compelling.
 "Act fast to save lives" is a call to action.
 "Some cases are dangerous from the start and there may be little you can do" is discouraging and harder to build a campaign around.

-The corrected versions distribute responsibility differently.
+They also distribute responsibility differently.
 Blaming tanning salons creates a clear villain and regulatory target.
 "Total UV exposure matters" puts responsibility back on individuals and implicates outdoor tanning, which is culturally accepted and impossible to regulate.

 Questioning the framing feels callous or contrarian.
 Pushing back on "every second counts" in missing persons cases sounds like you don't care.
 Questioning tanning salon dangers sounds like you're defending an industry.